DTC vs. Traditional Retail: Which is right for me?

 The right choice for your business

 The answer depends on your business goals and needs.
-If you're looking for more control over your product, pricing, and customer experience, then D2C may be the better option.
+If you're looking for more control over your product, pricing, and customer experience, then DTC may be the better option.
 If you're looking for more exposure and a wider geographical reach, then retail may be the better option.

-Both D2C and retail have their pros and cons, so it's important to weigh all of your options before making a decision.
+Both DTC and retail have their pros and cons, so it's important to weigh all of your options before making a decision.
 Talk to other businesses in your industry to see what they've done and what's worked well for them.
 And, of course, consult with a business advisor to get tailored advice for your specific situation.

 Get the week's best eCommerce content